Mediation

 Mediation Sessions

-The mediation process can be requested by either party.
-Following this, the mediator will contact the opposing party.
-Mediation is an entirely voluntary process, so the other party can choose to not engage, or can terminate the process at any time if they feel the discussion is not useful.
 Mediators will hold a mediation session at a designated location.
-Prior to a mediation session, parties and mediators may set rules to how the discussion may proceed.
-At the mediation session, both parties will be allowed to air their own points of view and, the mediator will try to direct the conversation towards what issues are important to both sides.
+Prior to a mediation session, parties and mediators may set rules for how the discussion may proceed.
+At the mediation session, both parties will be allowed to air their own points of view and the mediator will try to direct the conversation toward what issues are important to both sides.
 The mediator will work to summarize and frame the issues that are brought up in a way that shows both parties one another's point of view.
-Parties may also request to speak with the mediator independently, and the mediator will keep these meetings confidential, unless the party desires otherwise.
-Sometimes, mediation can take multiple session before an agreement or solution is arrived at.
+Parties may also request to speak with the mediator independently, and the mediator will keep these meetings confidential unless the party desires otherwise.
+Sometimes, mediation can take multiple sessions before an agreement or solution is arrived at.
 If an agreement is reached, the mediator can help the parties put it into words.
-If the mediation session is being held at court, a custody agreement or support agreement may be drafted at this time as well.
+If the mediation session is being held in court, a custody agreement or support agreement may be drafted at this time as well.

 Can I Involve My Attorney?

-Contact a Family Law Attorney Today!
+Contact a skilled Family Law Team Today!

-Attorney Joseph D. Lento has unparalleled experience practicing Family Law in Pennsylvania.
+The LLF Law Firm has unparalleled experience practicing Family Law in Pennsylvania.
 If you are having any uncertainties about what the future may hold for you and your family, contact our offices today.
-Family Law Attorney Joseph D. Lento will go above and beyond the needs for any client and fight for what is fair.
+Our Family Law Team will go above and beyond the needs for any client and fight for what is fair.

 This website was created only for general information purposes.
 It is not intended to be construed as legal advice for any situation.
 Only a direct consultation with a licensed Pennsylvania, New Jersey, and New York attorney can provide you with formal legal counsel based on the unique details surrounding your situation.
 The pages on this website may contain links and contact information for third party organizations - the Lento Law Firm does not necessarily endorse these organizations nor the materials contained on their website.
 In Pennsylvania, Attorney Joseph D. Lento represents clients throughout Pennsylvania's 67 counties, including, but not limited to Philadelphia, Allegheny, Berks, Bucks, Carbon, Chester, Dauphin, Delaware, Lancaster, Lehigh, Monroe, Montgomery, Northampton, Schuylkill, and York County.
 In New Jersey, attorney Joseph D. Lento represents clients throughout New Jersey's 21 counties: Atlantic, Bergen, Burlington, Camden, Cape May, Cumberland, Essex, Gloucester, Hudson, Hunterdon, Mercer, Middlesex, Monmouth, Morris, Ocean, Passaic, Salem, Somerset, Sussex, Union, and Warren County, In New York, Attorney Joseph D. Lento represents clients throughout New York's 62 counties.
 Outside of Pennsylvania, New Jersey, and New York, unless attorney Joseph D. Lento is admitted pro hac vice if needed, his assistance may not constitute legal advice or the practice of law.
 The decision to hire an attorney in Philadelphia, the Pennsylvania counties, New Jersey, New York, or nationwide should not be made solely on the strength of an advertisement.
 We invite you to contact the Lento Law Firm directly to inquire about our specific qualifications and experience.
 Communicating with the Lento Law Firm by email, phone, or fax does not create an attorney-client relationship.
 The Lento Law Firm will serve as your official legal counsel upon a formal agreement from both parties.
 Any information sent to the Lento Law Firm before an attorney-client relationship is made is done on a non-confidential basis.